ITP-xStory/p5js-shaders/README.md

 Adam Ferris, for laying the groundwork for the entire project with his own [p5 shader github repo](https://github.com/aferriss/p5jsShaderExamples).

-Or Fleisher, Kyle Phillips, Av Kim for being our mentors.
+Or Fleisher, Kyle Phillips, Sehyun Kim for being our mentors.